FrisovanDijk/tot-sculpin/source/_posts/2018/2018-02-13-adblocker-review-firefox-chrome.md

 AdGuard is different from the other adblockers in this list as its backing company also offers paid products.
 They have a free browser extension (which I used for this review), but require payment for desktop versions of their products.
 How they make money appears straightforward, giving me a lot of trust in their solution.

-Upon installing the adblocker, you\'re welcomed with some options.
+Upon installing the adblocker, you're welcomed with some options.
 You can block social media widgets, analytics and more right out of the box, giving an immediate sense of control over your online experience.
 Based on my previous experiences, AdGuard offers more options than I expected from an adblocker.
 It gets technical at times, but if you want to dive deep, you can do so with this adblocker.
 Consider me impressed.

 ### For tinkerers: uBlock Origin